Golden Candles

 Thermopsis lanceolata

 Golden Candles (Thermopsis lanceolata) is a perennial suited to the Colorado Front Range.
-It matures to about 24–36 in tall and 18–30 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 24–36 in tall and 18–30 in wide, needs low to medium water, and prefers full sun to partial shade.
 Yellow lupine-like spires from a nitrogen-fixing legume; lupine alternative that's hardier.

 Photos